ylipacbio/IsoSeq-3.0/README.md

      ccs ccs.bam subreads.bam

 Where ccs.bam is where the CCSs will be output, and subreads.bam is the file containing your subreads.
-For more information on the CCS command, you can see https://github.com/PacificBiosciences/pbccs/blob/master/README.md.
 Next, you will generate an XML file from your CCSs.
 You can do this with the commmand:

      dataset create --type ConsensusReadSet ccs.xml ccs.bam